 Source: HR Reported data as of June 28, 2017

 This chart describes the expected percentage of people who perform the job of Regional Sales Manager that make less than that salary.
 For example 50% of the people who perform the job of Regional Sales Manager are expected to make less than the median.

 Manages and directs a sales force to achieve sales and profit goals within a region.
 Manages multiple districts within a region and adjusts sales goals and procedures as appropriate for each district.
 Designs and recommends sales programs and sets short- and long-term sales strategies.
 Evaluates and implements appropriate new sales techniques to increase the region's sales volume.
+Collects relevant competitors' market information to increase sales volume and market share.
 May recommend product or service enhancements to improve customer satisfaction and sales potential.
-Requires a bachelor's degree in business, marketing, or related area, and at least 7 years of experience in the field.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+Typically requires a bachelor's degree.
 Typically reports to top management.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+Typically requires 3+ years of managerial experience.
 View full job description